codatio/codat-docs/blog/241124-bank-feeds-sdk.md

 authors: mcclowes
 ---

-Building and launching a best-in-class bank feeds has never been easier than with our new Bank Feeds SDK.
+Building and launching a best-in-class bank feeds solution has never been easier than with our new Bank Feeds SDK.

 <!--truncate-->